Hannoob/ROPvsSolid/README.md

 The last method can be seen as taking the value 2, using it as the input for the function "someMathFunction" and then taking the resulting value and using it as an input for the function "someMathFunction".
 This gives you the freedom to structure your code in such a way that it is almost understandable by any non-programmer.
+The only limitation is that the output type of the preceding function should match the input of the following it.

 ```fsharp
 let addOne x = x + 1